emelinemeline/emelinemeline.github.io/_posts/2016-01-23-1corinthians.md

 comments: true
 ---

-If you ever wanted the clearest, most succint description of my life's driving philosophy, I'd have to say that this verse is it.
+I am profoundly not religious, but if you ever wanted the clearest, most succint description of my life's driving philosophy, I'd have to say that this verse is it.

 <!--more-->
 ##1 Corinthians 9:24-27